 For Mac users, it can also save much space on iPhone and keep precious memories safe by transferring photos from iPhone to an SD card.
 Since iPhone and Mac both belong to the Apple ecosystem, there are several ways to transfer data.
-Here we'll show you the procedures to transfer photos from iPhone to SD card via Photos app on Mac.
+Here we'll show you the procedures to transfer photos from iPhone to an SD card via the Photos app on Mac.

 Step 1.
 Connect your iPhone to the Mac with a USB cable and tap Trust on iPhone.

 Step 2.
-You'll see your Camera Roll images and video on Photos app then click Import All New Items to transfer all photos from iPhone to Mac or click Import Selected to transfer selected ones.
+You'll see your Camera Roll images and video on the Photos app then click Import All New Items to transfer all photos from iPhone to Mac or click Import Selected to transfer selected ones.

 • You don't need to install any other apps.

 • You can only transfer photos in Camera Roll.